poonamj09/Skill-India-Python-for-ML-AI-2021-Internship/README.md

 # This is Small Inventory Management System using JSON file to store Records,and Sale Transcations.

-# It includes New Adding Product to the Inventory,Updating status accordingly in respective JSON file,Purchaseing Product From Inventory as per user requirements,
+# Description:
-# updating Inventory after Purchase,aslo Creating Sale Transcations as well as updating in respective JSON file.
+ It includes New Adding Product to the Inventory,Updating status accordingly in respective JSON file,Purchaseing Product From Inventory as per user requirements, updating Inventory after Purchase,aslo Creating Sale Transcations as well as updating in respective JSON file.

 # files used:
  # Adding_new_product .ipynb is used to Adding New Product to Inventory,if product already exist then add the new quantity .